Pectojin/duplicati-client/README.md

     create    create a resource on the server from a YAMl or JSON file update    update a resource on the server from a YAMl or JSON file delete    delete a backup
-    export    export a resource from the server to YAMl or JSON format dismiss   dismiss notifications
+    export    export a backup from the server to YAMl or JSON format dismiss   dismiss notifications
     logs      display the logs for a given job login     log into a Duplicati server